Virtually torsion-free covers of minimax groups: Introduction

 \end{lemma}

 \begin{proof} Since $Q$ is finitely presented, $N_{\rm ab}$ must be finitely generated as a $\mathbb ZQ$-module.
 Because $\mathbb ZQ$ is a Noetherian ring, it follows that $N_{\rm ab}$ is a Noetherian module.
-Therefore $N_{\rm ab}$ must itself be virtually torsion-free, making (IV) true. \end{proof}
+Therefore $N_{\rm ab}$ must be virtually torsion-free, implying that the image of $R(G)$ in $N_{\rm ab}$ is trivial.
+Hence (III) holds. \end{proof}

 After laying the foundations for our argument in \S \S 3-5, we prove Theorem \ref{thm2} in \S 6.
 In that section, we also discuss how the theorem can be extended to yield a $\pi$-minimax cover that is entirely torsion-free, rather than just virtually torsion-free (Corollaries 6.3 and 6.4).
 With a torsion-free cover, however, we are unable to achieve quite the same degree of resemblance between the cover and the original group.